-There is one strange aspect of this website format that we have been unable to remedy.
+There is one strange aspect of this website that we have been unable to remedy.
 It makes navigation and finding articles a real pain.
 For example, if you go to the menu and click on “Articles” and then the subcategory “Rankin,” you will be redirected to a page in which ALL of the Rankin articles on this site are shown one after the other, starting with the most recent.
 As a practical matter, this means that you have to scroll through page after page of footnotes at the end of Rankin Article #1 before getting to Rankin Article #2.
 If you found this website via a search engine, you were probably directed to a specific article, so this might not be an issue.
 If, on the other hand, you are just checking out what is available here on the Rankins, I’m afraid you will either have to use the “search” function or keep scrolling until something catches your eye.
 If what you are looking for on a specific family isn’t here, please let us know!
 New puzzles are always fun.

 Meanwhile, happy hunting … NOBODY has more fun than genealogists do!